ppy/osu-wiki/wiki/FAQ/en.md

 This is a spinner.

 You will have to click and hold the hit-button.
-From there, you will have to use the mouse (or your finger/pen) and spin in a circular motion (clockwise or counterclockwise) before the time (blue circle line) runs out.
-The gauges on the outside of the spinner will indicate how close you are to passing the spinner.
+From there, use the mouse (or your finger/pen) and spin the spinner in a circular motion (in either direction) until the spinner circle grows outwards completely.
+A _Clear_ notice will appear to indicate that the spinner was completed.
+If the spinner was cleared early, continue spinning to collect score bonus and gain some health back.

+The outer white circle shows how much time left to complete the spinner.
+This circle will turn red to notify that time is almost out.
+Older beatmaps, using skin version 1.0, will have a meter/gauge to indicate how close to clearing the spinner.

 The small box below the spinner shows your spins per minute.
 The number inside that box translates to the number of spins you could make, if you were to continue to spin the spinner at that speed for one minute.
-Know that you will be unable to spin the spinner if you did not hold any of the hit-buttons prior to spinning.
+Know that you will be unable to spin the spinner, if you did not hold any of the hit-buttons prior to spinning.

 On the DS, this is a good way to scratch your touchscreen (or screen protectors), especially on the higher difficulties.
 In osu!, spinners have been toned down as to not be such a nuisance to complete.
 The maximum number of spins per minute achievable is 477 which is also the rate at which the [Auto][Auto wikilink] game modifier spins while the [Spun Out][Spun Out wikilink] game modifier spins slower at 286 spins per minute.